Last updated on September 5, 2024

 Dragonlord Dromoka represents endurance and is in Selesnya () colors.
 Just like many Selesnya decks, Dromoka fortifies and attacks with groups of creatures in its clan.
 She communicates with her commanders and ensures a strong unit by sometimes devouring the weakest link.

-Dragonlord Dromoka has much text to support this fortifying mentality.
+Dragonlord Dromoka has plenty of text to support this fortifying mentality.
 This card has lifelink, can’t be countered, and stops your opponents’ instants on your turn.
 Dromoka has the biggest effect on games outside of just being a great creature.
-If you can limit your opponent’s play on your turn, you gain a huge advantage.
+You have a huge advantage if you can limit your opponent’s play on your turn.

 #1.
 Dragonlord Kolaghan